tylerjarvis/RootFinding/README.md

-# NumAlgSolve
+# yroots

-NumAlgSolve is a Python module for numerical and algebraic rootfinding.
+YRoots is a Python module for numerical and algebraic rootfinding.
 For our mathematical methods and their comparisons with other rootfinders, refer to [this paper](paper).

 <!-- [![Build Status](https://travis-ci.com/tylerjarvis/RootFinding.svg?branch=master)](https://travis-ci.com/tylerjarvis/RootFinding) -->
 <!-- [![codecov](https://codecov.io/gh/mtmoncur/tylerjarvis/branch/master/graphs/badge.svg)](https://codecov.io/gh/tylerjarvis/RootFinding) -->